Financial aid •

 If federal loans don’t provide you with enough money, you can also take out private student loans.
 But be careful—these tend to have higher interest rates and lack the perks that come with federal loans.

-For more help on finding the right student loan for you, check out Mos.com or download the Mos app, and work with a coach who will help you find the best way to invest in your education.
+For more help on finding the right student loan for you, check out Mos.com or download the Mos app, and work with an advisor who will help you find the best way to invest in your education.

 Every student should fill out Free Application For Federal Student Aid (FAFSA) as early as possible for each year they attend college.